Forgive me if I’ve told you this story before; it’s one of my favorites and bears repeating:

 At the time I had a regular yoga practice.
 I was (almost) over the self-consciousness of being a large-boned woman amongst the lithe and graceful American yoginis in their well-matched spandex and cute hoodie cover-ups.

 So imagine my surprise when a man in a well-worn tank top and cut-off sweatpants (not a hint of Lycra or lean muscle mass in sight) took up the teacher’s mat.
 He was built more like a sumo wrestler than a greyhound and looking nothing like any yoga teacher I’d ever seen before (or since!).

 After a class unlike any I had ever attended in the States, I approached the front.
 I was a bit in awe of this large man who could support his considerable weight on one arm.
 When it was my turn to speak with him, I blurted the first question that came to mind:

 He didn’t pause to consider his answer, just smiled gently and explained that yoga is a pathway to inner balance.
 Once you find that balance, the goings-on of the external world no longer shake you.
 You can live on a park bench, he told me, in happiness and joy.If you've done the inner work of rooting and grounding, of digging deep, there's a place for your energy to go to regroup and regrow when the wind whips and the storm rages.
 Click To Tweet

 Why am I pondering this story today?

-This is life above ground and if your roots are shallow, the goings on up there can deeply compromise your whole being.
+This is life above ground.
+If your roots are shallow, the goings-on up there can deeply compromise your whole being.

-But if you have done the inner work of rooting and grounding, of digging deep, there is a place for your energy to go, to regroup and regrow when the wind whips and the storm rages.
+But if you’ve done the inner work of rooting and grounding, of digging deep, there’s a place for your energy to regroup and regrow when the wind whips and the storm rages.